Men's sex life and fertility after radiotherapy

 Losing interest in sex for a while can be caused by worries about your illness or the future.
 Or it may be because the treatment makes you too tired for sex.
-This may take some time to recover when the treatment has ended.
+This might take you some time to recover from when the treatment has ended.

 During and for a short time after radiotherapy treatment to the abdomen (tummy), you may have a sharp pain when you ejaculate.
 This is because the radiotherapy can irritate the tube that leads along the penis from the bladder (the urethra).
 The pain should ease off a few weeks after the treatment ends.

 If you are having external radiotherapy treatment it is fine to have intercourse if you want to.
-If you have had internal radiotherapy for prostate cancer (brachytherapy) it is best to use condoms during intercourse for the first month after treatment.
-This is in case a radiotherapy seed gets misplaced and is present in the semen, but this is very rare.
+If you have had a certain type of internal radiotherapy (brachytherapy), where radioactive seeds are inserted into the prostate, you need to use condoms during intercourse.
+This is just for the first month after treatment.
+This is in case a radiotherapy seed gets misplaced and comes out in the semen but this is very unlikely to happen.

-It can help to talk openly with your partner about your problems.
+It helps to talk openly with your partner about your problems.
 You can also ask the radiotherapy staff about any problems you have.
-Although you may feel embarrassed to talk about such personal issues, the staff are used to discussing them.
+Although you might feel embarrassed to talk about such personal issues, the staff are used to discussing them.
 They can help you find ways of coping and can refer you to specialists in sexual problems if needed.

-Radiotherapy usually does not affect your ability to father children.
-Many healthy babies have been born to parents who have had radiotherapy.
-Research suggests that the risk of having an abnormal baby is not greater if you have had radiotherapy treatment.
-But if you have radiotherapy to the pelvic area (lower tummy) you will be advised to use effective contraception for some time after that treatment.
-Some doctors recommend for 6 months and others for up to 2 years.
+If you have radiotherapy to the pelvic area (lower tummy) you will be advised to use effective contraception for some time after treatment.
+Some doctors recommend 6 months and others for up to 2 years.
 This is because sperm produced after treatment may still be fertile but could be damaged.
 This could cause abnormalities in a child conceived soon after pelvic radiotherapy.

 Radiotherapy to both testes is rarely used in cancer treatment but can lead to temporary or permanent sterility (inability to father children).
-Before you have such radiotherapy, your radiotherapy specialist (clinical oncologist) will discuss this risk with you.
-You may be asked to sign a form saying that you agree to have the treatment and understand the risks.
+Before you have such radiotherapy, your radiotherapy specialist (clinical oncologist) discusses this risk with you.
+They ask you to sign a form saying that you agree to have the treatment and understand the risks.

 This can be a very worrying time for you, especially if you are a young man planning to have children.
 Talk to your specialist about the possibility of losing your fertility.
 If you have a partner, ask them to join in the discussion.
 It gives you both a chance to talk about your fears and worries.